 So far as we know, diffuse incandescent and fluorescent light of equal brightness might work equally, but there are two important advantages with fluorescent fixtures.
 First, since fluorescent lighting is more energy-efficient, you pay for less electricity and produce less wasted heat with fluorescents.
 That heat could be annoying in the summer.
 Second, fluorescent tubes are large, so it is easy to diffuse the light over an area of several square feet.
 This means that unlike the very bright point of light produced by incandescent bulbs, fluorescents produce somewhat dimmer light over a larger area.
 When the light goes through the lens of the eye and hits the retina (the back of the eye), the energy of diffuse light is spread over a large area, so it should not heat the retina or make you see spots (like the spots you see after looking at a flash bulb).
 Diffused bright light is safer for the eyes and will cause less strain.
 As a general rule, you could not burn your retina by staring at any of the common fluorescent bulbs with diffusers, even if you are receiving 10,000 lux.
 Obviously, nobody should stare at a light if it hurts or seems to dim the vision.
 Some people are annoyed by the flicker or sound of older fluorescent ballasts, so fluorescent fixtures with electronic (high frequency) ballasts will probably cause less headache and sense of eye strain.
 Avoid the older models flickering with the 60 cycles household alternating current.

 There are now a large and confusing number of light treatment models and manufacturers advertised on the internet.
-Several manufacturers (listed in the box below) make fluorescent fixtures which do a very nice job of helping depressed patients.
+Several manufacturers (listed in the box below) make fluorescent fixtures which have done a very nice job of helping depressed patients.
 A good place to find lighting manufacturers is at the website for the Society for Light Treatment and Biological Rhythms.
 In general, 160–300 watts of fluorescent light illuminating a bright diffuser about 1 yard from the eyes will give about 2,000–3,000 lux.
 The exact brightness depends on various aspects such as the bulbs, the diffusers, and the reflectors.
 To get 10,000 lux, the manufacturers may recommend a somewhat bigger fixture with more wattage or placing the fixture closer to the eyes, perhaps 12" to 18".
 There is considerable difference in the brightness of different models, so the dimmer models may need to be closer to the eyes.
-Some of the designs hold the light tilted a bit above the eyes, which seems to be convenient for getting light treatment and also getting something done reading, writing, eating or watching TV.
+Some of the designs hold the light tilted a bit above the eyes, which seems to be convenient for getting light treatment and at the same time getting something done reading, writing, eating or watching TV.

 A lot has been written about natural lighting and whether one should use lighting with a “full” spectrum.
 I suspect this spectrum of claims is largely baloney!
 In fact, the FDA forced one company advertising “full spectrum” light into a consent decree admitting that their claims were deceptive.
 First of all, almost any white light produces the full visible spectrum of colors (light wave lengths).
 The question is the balance of the different wavelengths, which does differ from one light source to another.
 If one looks at the fine spectrum with a precision spectrophotometer (which measures the color balance of light exactly), I doubt that any of the commercial sources really produces a light spectrum which could be mistaken for the rather smooth spectrum of natural sunlight.
 Fortunately, the eye is not a spectrophotometer, and there is no evidence that the sunlight spectrum is necessary.

-The main issue is how much ultraviolet light the light source produces, because some of the “full spectrum” bulbs give off enough ultraviolet to possibly increase cataracts or skin cancer.
+The main issue is how much ultraviolet light the light source produces, because some of the “full spectrum” bulbs give off enough ultraviolet to possibly increase cataracts, retinal damage, or skin cancer.
 There is no evidence that the ultraviolet is needed for the bright light treatment benefit, so needless to say, I do not recommend anything with significant ultraviolet.
 Most of the fluorescent manufacturers use a plastic diffuser which filters out the harmful ultraviolet.
 There is more discussion of the risks of ultraviolet in the chapter about risks.
 It is true that many Americans get so little ultraviolet sunlight in the winter that they become vitamin D deficient, especially when fear of obesity unwisely persuades people to avoid Vitamin-D-fortified dairy products.
-It is sun striking the skin, not the eyes, which helps with Vitamin D, so if you are going to a tanning saloon for Vitamin D, keep the ultraviolet out of your eyes.
+It is sun striking the skin, not the eyes, which helps with Vitamin D, so if you are going to a tanning salon for Vitamin D, keep the ultraviolet out of your eyes.
 Then light up your eyes without the ultraviolet.
 Anyone concerned about vitamin D would probably be wiser to buy some in the grocery store than to try ultraviolet lighting to prevent vitamin deficiency.
 Dairy products can be good for you.
 Did you know that you might actually get depressed, if your cholesterol is too low?

 Apparently a more promising approach to making light treatment easy is providing light exposure during sleep.
 There is some evidence that gradually increasing light toward the end of the night, simulating dawn, has a useful effect.
-I do not think that the dawn simulation idea has yet been proven superior to using a steady intensity of light during sleep.
+I do not think that the dawn simulation idea has yet been proven superior to applying a steady intensity of light during sleep.
 There has not yet been sufficient research on this technique from different laboratories.
-I do not recommend trying dawn simulation unless it is quite impossible to arrange for sufficient light when you are awake, but some manufacturers provide dawn simulation devices, if you want to take a chance on trying light before waking up.
+I do not favor dawn simulation unless it is quite impossible to arrange for sufficient light when you are awake, but some manufacturers provide dawn simulation devices, if you want to take a chance on trying light before waking up.
 Light before waking up is a form of morning light, and it probably will work best for people with trouble falling asleep and with trouble getting up on time.